Laws, Regulations and Annotations

 (a) Definitions.

-(2) "Branding sales as those of the marketplace facilitator" means using any means, including, but not limited to a name, logo, sign, symbol, or a combination of these, to identify the marketplace facilitator as the person selling a marketplace seller’s product.
+(1) "Branding sales as those of the marketplace facilitator" means using any means, including, but not limited to a name, logo, sign, symbol, or a combination of these, to identify the marketplace facilitator as the person selling a marketplace seller’s tangible personal property.
+If a marketplace seller is expressly identified as the person selling the marketplace seller’s tangible personal property, the sale of that property is not branded as a sale of the marketplace facilitator.

-(5) "Facilitate."
-For purposes of this regulation, a person contracts with a marketplace seller to facilitate the sale of the marketplace seller’s products through a marketplace if the person agrees to do anything directly or indirectly, through one or more related persons, that makes it easy or easier for the marketplace seller to sell its products through the marketplace.
-Also, a marketplace facilitator facilitates a sale by a marketplace seller through its marketplace if it does anything directly or indirectly, through one or more related persons, that makes it easy or easier for the marketplace seller to make the sale through the marketplace.
-Such activities include, but are not limited to communicating the offer or acceptance between the buyer and seller, taking orders for merchandise, or providing payment processing or fulfillment services.
+(4) "Facilitate."
+For purposes of this regulation, a person contracts with a marketplace seller to facilitate the sale of the marketplace seller’s products through a marketplace if the person agrees to do anything directly or indirectly, through one or more related persons, that makes it possible or easier for the marketplace seller to sell its products through the marketplace.
+Also, a marketplace facilitator facilitates a sale by a marketplace seller through its marketplace if it does anything directly or indirectly, through one or more related persons, that makes it possible or easier for the marketplace seller to make the sale through the marketplace.
+Such activities include, but are not limited to listing products for sale, communicating the offer or acceptance between the buyer and seller, taking orders for merchandise, or providing payment processing or fulfillment services.

 (7) "Local merchant" means a third-party merchant, including, but not limited to, a kitchen, restaurant, grocery store, retail store, convenience store, or business of another type, that is not under common ownership or control with the delivery network company.